ferdianatmadiputra/kanban-server-public/api-doc.md

 ```
 {
   "errors": [
-    "This email has been used"
+    "This email has been used",
+    "first name cannot be empty",
+    "last name cannot be empty",
+    "password cannot be empty",
+    "minimum password length is 6 characters",
+    "invalid email format"
   ]
 }
 ```